 While my favourite game is seeing how ridiculously low I can get my spending, some products and services are either necessary or useful enough that they add real value to my life.
-I often get emails about which investment platform I use, for example, so I thought I’d make a page listing the companies I use and recommend.
+I often get asked which investment platform I use, for example, so I thought I’d list all the companies I use and recommend here.

 Jump to a particular section: